NeverRanked · Measurement methodology

 Beyond "your brand was cited on this query," we now capture two finer-grained signals for every recurring brand in the cohort:

 Tool: dryrun/forensic/within-citation.mjs.
-Public source code, runnable on any cohort that has raw measurement data.
+Runnable on any cohort that has raw measurement data.

-The current monthly delta memo surfaces drift findings as observation.
-Two drift tools ship in the public repo: drift.mjs for per-category point-in-time host-level deltas, and drift-summary.mjs for a one-line-per-category scan across all measured categories that the monthly memo workflow uses as a first-pass pre-write.
+Capture is daily.
+The surfaced artifact is the monthly delta memo, which reports drift findings as observation.
+Two drift tools run as part of the method: drift.mjs for per-category point-in-time host-level deltas, and drift-summary.mjs for a one-line-per-category scan across all measured categories that the monthly memo workflow uses as a first-pass pre-write.
 Automated daily alerting (an email to the customer when a host gains or loses more than a threshold in a single day) is the obvious next layer and ships with the dashboard build.

 Tool: dryrun/forensic/drift.mjs.
 Hash-locked, engine-restrictable, JSON-output for piping into downstream alerting.